 Testing Your Rainfly After Resealing

 Once the sealant has cured, test the rainfly before your next trip to confirm the waterproofing worked.
 The simplest method is the water bead test: spray or pour water over the surface and watch what happens.
 Water should bead up and roll off.
-If it soaks into the fabric instead, the coating needs another pass or the DWR layer may need refreshing.
+If it soaks into the fabric instead, the coating needs another pass, or the DWR layer may need refreshing.

 For seam-specific testing, run water directly along the seams and check the underside for drips or damp spots.
 Catching a failure at home is far better than finding out in a rainstorm.
-If a seam is still leaking after one application, let it dry fully and apply a second thin coat.
+If a seam still leaks after one application, let it dry fully and apply a second thin coat.

 Storing Your Tent Properly